 If you’d rather have a longer day, consider staying for lunch in Sitges (6 to 8 hour day trip, depending on what activities you want to include) or combining Sitges with some other destination such as the monastery of Montserrat, the Roman ruins of Tarragona or a winery in the Penedes.

-* Site ticket costs are given as an orientation only, as they can change without notice.
+* Costs are given as an orientation only, as they can change without notice.
 Discounts might apply for students and/or seniors.